About Union County

 Arrest Records

-Arrest records in Union County, Georgia, are maintained by the Union County Sheriff's Office.
+Arrest records in Union County, Georgia, are maintained by Union County Sheriff's Office.
 These records include details such as the individual's name, date of arrest, charges, and booking information.
 Residents and attorneys can request arrest records by submitting a formal request to the Sheriff's Office, adhering to the guidelines set forth by the Georgia Open Records Act.
-The records provide a comprehensive overview of the arrest, including any subsequent legal proceedings or outcomes.
+The records provide a summary of the arrest, including any subsequent legal proceedings or outcomes.

 Jail & Inmate Records